A former executive editor of the Harvard Business Review, NICHOLAS G. CARR writes and speaks on technology, business, and culture.

 Carr has been a speaker at MIT, Harvard, Wharton, the Kennedy School of Government, NASA, and the Federal Reserve Bank of Dallas as well as at many industry, corporate, and professional events throughout the Americas, Europe, and Asia.
 He holds a B.A. from Dartmouth College and an M.A., in English literature, from Harvard University.

-He is the author of Does IT Matter?, The Big Switch: Rewiring the World, from Edison to Google, The Shallows: What the Internet is Doing to Our Brains, and The Glass Cage: Automation and Us.
+He is the author of Does IT Matter?, The Big Switch: Rewiring the World, from Edison to Google, The Shallows: What the Internet is Doing to Our Brains, The Glass Cage: Automation and Us, and, most recently, Utopia Is Creepy: And Other Provocations.